 Categories

 Hindi Challenges 5: Word Order

 When we first start learning Hindi, the word order appears backwards to us because the verb (the doing word) appears near the beginning of English sentences whereas, in Hindi, it’s at the end.
-A phrase like “I went home” translates to मैं घर गया and translating that word-for-word to English looks like “I home went.” […]
+A phrase like “I went home” translates to मैं घर गया, and translating that word-for-word to English looks like “I home went.” […]

+Categories